President Trump Plans Early Exit From G-7 Ahead of Climate Change, Cleaning Up Oceans Talks

 On Saturday morning, he arrived late to a breakfast focused on gender equality, taking his seat as the Canadian ambassador to France was addressing the already-assembled leaders.

-And he’s departing before the summit officially concludes, skipping the section focused on climate change and the environment and sending an aide in his place.
+And he departed before the summit officially concludes, skipping the section focused on climate change and the environment and sending an aide in his place.

 Trudeau had arranged for the climate section to be a chief accomplishment of this year’s G7, which occurs in a different members’ country each year.
 Asked by a reporter on Thursday whether he was disappointed Trump was leaving early, the President answered for him.